* If your question is not answered here, please be sure to reach out!

 4. How much does a portfolio review cost?

-Whether you register for a mail-in or digital review, the cost is $49.
-Become a HOME supporter and save 5% - 20% off your portfolio review.
-VIP and Lifetime supporters receive one free portfolio evaluation!
+Whether you register for a mail-in, group or digital review, the cost is $49.
+Become a HOME supporter and save 5% - 20% off your portfolio review!
+VIP and Lifetime supporters receive one free portfolio evaluation.

 As a convenience for your family, HOME offers pre-assembled portfolios.
 Included is a 3-inch binder, subject dividers, plastic sheet protectors, a variety of pages to accomplish required record-keeping, and simple instructions.
 Just fill in the required information, add work samples and submit!

 7. If I purchase a pre-assembled portfolio, do I still need to register for a review?